 - Select a microwave safe dish that is large enough to hold the amount of sliced frozen vegetables you want to cook.
 A bowl or plate with a cover or plastic wrap will work well.

-- If using a plate or bowl without a cover, you can use microwave-safe plastic wrap or a microwave-safe lid to cover the dish partially.
-This helps retain steam and moisture during cooking.
+- Use microwave-safe plastic wrap or a lid to cover the dish partially to retain steam and moisture

 Seasoning this peas and carrots recipe is subjective, use what you love and have on hand.
 Here are some simple and tasty ways to season peas and carrots:

-- Add richness and a hint of nuttiness to the vegetables by drizzling them with melted butter or extra virgin olive oil.
-Toss them in the fat with some dried thyme leaves and garlic salt to coat them evenly.
+- Toss them in some fat with some dried thyme leaves and garlic salt to coat them evenly.

-- Sauté minced garlic in a little butter or olive oil until fragrant, then add the cooked peas and carrots to the pan.
-Toss them with chopped fresh herbs like parsley, thyme, or dill for a burst of flavor.
+- Toss them with chopped fresh herbs like parsley, thyme, or dill for a burst of flavor.

-- Grate some dried lemon zest over the peas and carrots to brighten up their taste and add a citrusy note.
-Lemon zest pairs especially well with buttery flavors.
+- Grate some dried lemon zest over them to brighten up their taste and add a citrusy note.

-- Sprinkle grated or shredded Parmesan cheese over the hot peas and carrots to add a savory and cheesy element.
-The cheese will melt slightly and coat the vegetables with a delightful richness.
+- Sprinkle grated or shredded Parmesan cheese over to add a savory and cheesy element.

-- A drizzle of balsamic glaze or reduction can add a touch of sweetness and tanginess to the peas and carrots, creating a unique and sophisticated flavor profile.
+- A drizzle of balsamic glaze or reduction adds sweetness and tanginess creating a unique flavor profile.

-- For a touch of sweetness, drizzle a little honey or maple syrup over the vegetables.
-The sweetness will balance out the natural earthiness of the peas and carrots.
+- For a touch of sweetness, drizzle a little honey or maple syrup over the top

-Remember to taste the peas and carrots as you season them, so you can adjust the flavors to your liking.
-The beauty of seasoning lies in personal preference, so feel free to experiment and find the combination that suits your taste buds best.
-Seasoning can turn a simple side dish of peas and carrots into a flavorful and satisfying accompaniment to any meal.
+Feel free to experiment and find the combination that suits your taste buds best.
+These can turn a simple side dish of cooked peas and carrots into a flavorful and satisfying accompaniment to any meal.

 Frozen Peas and Carrots